-But in my opinion, one of the most versatile crops you can grow in your fall garden is your turnip green.
+In my opinion, one of the most versatile crops you can grow in your fall garden is your turnip greens.
 The reason is that you only have to plant one vegetable, and you’ll get two products.

 However, if you plant them, then you must know when and how to harvest them as well.